xuboming8/CDVD-TSPNL/README.md

 ```
 - The deblured result will be in './results/'.
 - We calculate PSNRs/SSIMs following [[Here]](https://github.com/csbhr/OpenUtility#chapter-calculating-metrics)
-- If we set `flip_seq: Ture` in config files, testing code will use self-ensemble strategy.(CDVDTSPNL+)
+- If you set `flip_seq: Ture` in config files, testing code will use self-ensemble strategy.(CDVDTSPNL+)

 ## Citation